All Episodes

 They're supposed to push the envelope and all the rest of it.

-Um I never live I never ever thought much about uh comedy until after my trial up in uh Vancouver.
+I never ever thought much about comedy until after my trial up in Vancouver.

-But he was felt, this comedian it was felt he had put down uh these lesbian hecklers homophobically.
+But he was felt, this comedian, it was felt, he had put down these lesbian hecklers homophobically.

-So he was fined fifteen thousand dollars for putting down lesbian hecklers homophobically.
+So he was fined $15,000 for putting down lesbian hecklers homophobically.

-And ever since then I've noticed that uh so-called edgy transgressive comedians are the most craven and conformist.
+And ever since then, I've noticed that so-called edgy transgressive comedians are the most craven and conformist.

-There has never been lamer comedy uh than the than the comedy we sit through now, where whenever anything is uh presented as trend edgy and transgressive, you can bet that they're actually just peddling the conventional wisdom of anything you care to mention.
+There has never been lamer comedy than the comedy we sit through now, where whenever anything is presented as edgy and transgressive, you can bet that they're actually just peddling the conventional wisdom and anything you care to mention.

-So that Steve Martin, for the sake of his own profession, which is dying before his eyes, when Steve Martin is accused of uh making uh a racist tweet because of the uh sounder-like quality between a common Italian pasta dish and a uh and and uh something that might be an African American girl's name, he should just say lighten up, clear off, get a life loser.
+So that Steve Martin, for the sake of his own profession, which is dying before his eyes, when Steve Martin is accused of making a racist tweet because of the sounder-like quality between a common Italian pasta dish and something that might be an African-American girl's name, he should just say, lighten up, clear off, get a life loser.

-If you got nothing to comment if you got nothing in in Uganda, uh they passed the law saying they're gonna jail uh homosexuals for life.
+If you've got nothing to commit, if you've got nothing in Uganda, they passed the law saying they're going to jail homosexuals for life.

 Right?